Lake Volta

 References

-2. International Justice Mission, Child Trafficking into Forced Labor on Lake Volta, Ghana (prevalence study, 2022). ijm.org/studies/child-trafficking-into-forced-labor-on-lake-volta-ghana
+4. International Justice Mission, Child Trafficking into Forced Labor on Lake Volta, Ghana (baseline study; 2013 data, published October 2016). ijm.org/studies/child-trafficking-into-forced-labor-on-lake-volta-ghana

 Figures on a lake this size are necessarily estimates; sources and methods differ.
 Where studies disagree, we have favored the most recent and most clearly sourced.